lambdahands/opticlj/README.md

 ## Usage

-The below example is a way to get started with opticlj with Clojure.
+The below example is a way to get started with opticlj in Clojure.

 Require the `opticlj.core` namespace to get started: